hgducharme/Ruby-Programming/modules/README.md

 ### Creating a Module:

 Creating a module is almost identical to creating a class.
-Like class names, module names are written in CapitilizedCamelCase as well.
+Like class names, module names are written in CapitalizedCamelCase as well.

 It looks like this: